TiddoLangerak/jest-teardown/README.md

 Even though our tests are not using `server` directly, it still needs to do the bookkeeping to be able to tear down correctly.
 </details>

-**The fourth issue** is that while we have cleanup hooks for "all" and "each" tests, we don't have cleanup hooks for individual test.
+**The fourth issue** is that while we have teardown hooks for "all" and "each" tests, we don't have teardown hooks for individual test.
 Instead, we'll manually need to deal with this using `try-finally` hooks.
 <details>
   <summary>Code example</summary>
   E.g. suppose we only need `initializeCityDatabase` in a single test.
 We'll then need to write it as such: